 When choosing a personal injury legal team, find one who’s compassionate and committed to your needs and goals.
 Call an experienced, empathetic litigator who will fight for your rights at Buchanan Firm.
 We offer a free consultation and will thoroughly listen and provide answers.

-Our firm proudly serves people all across Michigan, including major cities like Grand Rapids, Muskegon, Detroit, Lansing, Holland, St. Joe, and Ann Arbor, and rural towns such as Lowell, Ada, Fremont, Rockford Newaygo, Grand Haven, and Cedar Springs.
+Our Grand Rapids personal injury attorneys proudly serve people all across Michigan, including major cities like Grand Rapids, Muskegon, Detroit, Lansing, Holland, St. Joe, and Ann Arbor, and rural towns such as Lowell, Ada, Fremont, Rockford Newaygo, Grand Haven, and Cedar Springs.
 We will meet you after hours, at home, or in the hospital to accommodate you.

 Contact us today.